-Official Website: http://electricmountain.co.uk
+Official site: http://electricmountain.co.uk

 12. Sygun Copper Mine

 Disused since 1903, the site provides a riveting insight into the conditions faced by miners at the time through the informative displays in the visitor center and museum, as well as in the caverns and the abandoned mines themselves.
 Tours are self-guided, with audio and visual presentations included (and there's plenty of walking, so wear comfortable shoes).

-Official Site: www.syguncoppermine.co.uk
+Official site: www.syguncoppermine.co.uk